BrokenRegistry/Rotp-Fusion/FeaturesChanges.md

 ### Fixes:
+- Fixed retreat restriction when "Restricted" with turn = 0
+  - The fleet will now be forced to enter combat. (but will be able to retreat immediately)
 - Fixed a strange display bug caused by a null pointer exception.
   - To reproduce the bug hover with mouse over an undeployed enemy fleet, and then once the fleet contents are displayed, click on a ship design. --> Crash on Linux OS but not on Windows OS.
 - Fixed Guide displayed info on the current default set; MoO1 and Fusion were swapped.